aws/aws-xray-java-agent/README.md

 ### Building from Source

-If there are unreleased changes on the master branch that you'd like to try out early, you can build the agent from its source code.
+If there are unreleased changes on the `main` branch that you'd like to try out early, you can build the agent from its source code.
 The agent uses Gradle to manage its builds and produce the `xray-agent.zip` artifact that is ultimately distributed with [releases](https://github.com/aws/aws-xray-java-agent/releases).
 You can build the agent distribution locally by running the following commands:

 ```bash
 git clone https://github.com/aws/aws-xray-java-agent.git